What is the ACT Mental Health Act 2015?

 The Act came into effect on 1 March 2016, replacing the previous Mental Health (Treatment & Care) Act 1994.

-2018 Community Consultation about Section 85 of the Mental Health Act 2015
+Report on the review of Section 85 of the Mental Health Act 2015

 2019 Community Consultation about the Mental Health Act 2015

 In early 2019 the ACT Government sought public feedback on the involuntary orders that can be made under the Act: